gisaia/ARLAS-Exploration-stack/docs/arlas-exploration-stack-initializer.md

 1. Creation of elasticsearch index
 2. Creation of the collection in the ARLAS server
 3. Injection of WUI configuration
-4. Injection of WUI map configuration
-5. Indexation of data in elasticsearch using logstash.
+4. Indexation of data in elasticsearch using logstash.
 Data can come from anything that can be plugged into logstash (file, kafka topic, ...)

 ## Configuration